How to remove a wallpaper border

 ‘The best way to remove a wallpaper border is to get the wallpaper damp with a sponge and let it soak,’ advises James Greenwood, paint and wallpaper expert at Graham & Brown.
 ‘Wet the paper again if needed and then use a scraper to remove the corner of the paper.
 Once you have an edge, gently pull away the paper, trying to work in as large pieces as you can.’

-Martha Stewart recommends hiring a wallpaper steamer to speed up the process.
+Martha Stewart recommends using a wallpaper steamer to speed up the process.
 Be aware however, that the steamer will drip hot water so always wear protective gloves, goggles and clothing.

 Your wallpaper border may have been applied to a wallpapered wall or a painted surface so the key is to try and take it off without damaging the décor beneath.
 Set aside a weekend when you can complete the process without interruption.
 Get all your tools ready and wear appropriate clothing.